imjoseangel/microservice-arquitecture/README.md

 }
 ```

-For production, the automation needs to be more advanced, for instance the tags creation defining locals:
+To standardize the deployments, it is important to improve the automation for the different sections, like tags creation defining locals:

 ```yaml
 locals {